djndl1/CSNotes/corejava1.md

 All floating-point computation follow the IEEE 754 specification.
 Three flags denoting floating-point values: `Double.POSITIVE_INFINITY`, `Double.NEGATIVE_INIFINITY`, `Double.NaN` are present.

 `char` type may represent one character or just part of a Unicode character. `\u` escape unicode characters.
-Unicode escpae sequences are processed before the code is parsed.
+Unicode escape sequences are processed before the code is parsed.
 In Java, the `char` type describes a _code unit_ in the UTF-16 encoding.

 `boolean` cannot be converted into and compared with integers.